 - Soliciting, canvassing, distributing literature, selling, or begging; and

 - Leaving unsupervised or apparently unattended minor (under the age of 18 years) children anywhere on library premises if the child's safety, well-being, comfort, or behavior may be an issue.

 Library privileges will be denied to anyone who defaces, mutilates, destroys, wrongfully takes, or wrongfully retains library materials or other library property.
 After appropriate restitution, library privileges may be restored subject to all other rules of the library.

 Library staff, board members, and local law enforcement officers have the right to intervene to stop prohibited activities and behaviors.
-Failure to comply with the library’s established rules and policies could result in removal from the premises and expulsion from the library for a period of time, or in arrest or prosecution (RCW 27.12.290).
+Failure to comply with the library’s established rules and policies could result in removal from the premises and expulsion from the library for a period of time or permanently, or in arrest or prosecution (RCW 27.12.290).

 Other restrictions may be imposed by the building owner as library buildings are owned by cities or private landlords.

 MCL has a zero-tolerance policy for harassment of any kind and expects that all MCL virtual meeting and event participants and speakers will help ensure a safe and positive experience for everyone.